Researcher in Residence: Navigating the winds of change

 Secondly, leveraging insights gleaned from numerical studies conducted by the applicant, the project aims to enhance fuel cell performance through the implementation of cutting-edge flow channel designs.
 Preliminary findings suggest that these innovative channels have the potential to bolster fuel cell efficiency by a remarkable 20%, underscoring their significance in advancing hydrogen technology.

 Mohammed said: “Green hydrogen will play a crucial role in meeting the UK’s Net Zero emission targets by decarbonising hard-to-abate sectors such as aviation.
 This project aims to increase the cost-competitiveness of wind power-driven green hydrogen production and utilisation systems by developing a novel and cost-effective method to produce freshwater for offshore electrolysers, and integrating fuel cell flow channels that have been demonstrated to significantly improve fuel cell performance.
 The project is in partnership with the AMRC and Energy Systems Catapult, both of which are equipped with the ultra-precision machines and sophisticated modelling packages required to successfully meet the deliverables of the project.
-This successful outcomes of the project will reinforce the UK’s position as a leader in offshore green hydrogen production.”
+The successful outcomes of the project will reinforce the UK’s position as a leader in offshore green hydrogen production.”

 By harnessing these advancements, the project aspires to make meaningful strides towards the UK’s hydrogen production targets, fostering efficiency, and championing green hydrogen as a sustainable energy solution.
 In doing so, it not only contributes to the nation’s climate objectives but also sets a precedent for global innovation in the pursuit of a greener, more sustainable future.